fsmMLK/inkscapeCircuitSymbols/README.md

 # Usage

-This extension is presented in several tabs.
+This extension is presented in two menu entries: **General** and **Semiconductor**.

+The first generates symbols of commonly used circuit elements like resistors, capacitors, inductors, 2 way switches and  various independent and dependent voltage/current sources

+The second generates semiconductor elements like diodes, transistors and operational amplifiers.

+Each entry has several tabs.
 Depending on which tab is on top, the extension will create different elements in your document as soon as you click on `Apply` button (or check `live preview`).

-The modes are RLC elements, independent sources, dependent sources, switches, semiconductors, operational amplifiers, signals and annotation.
+In addition to these elements, both menu entries has extra tabs to generate signal labes and annotation.
+They are repeated in both entries to facilitate its use.

+## GENERAL menu entry

 ### RLC tab